Little Britain USA: Aborted second season

-On November 27, 2008 on GMTV Matt Lucas announced plans for another season to air in 2009, but in July 2009, HBO announced the show would not return for a second season, but plan to work with Lucas and Walliams on other projects instead.
+On November 27, 2008 on GMTV, Matt Lucas announced plans for another season to air in 2009, however in July 2009, HBO announced the show was cancelled without making a second season, but plan to work with Lucas and Walliams on other projects instead.

 In Matt Lucas's autobiography, he wrote that HBO wanted to relaunch the show but first they wanted a ninety-minute special.
 Lucas and Walliams were reluctant to do ninety minutes of solid sketches and a counter-offer of doing two forty-five minute specials was turned down by the network.

 Reception

-The show has received a generally mixed response from critics, garnering a 60% approval rating on review aggregator website Metacritic.
+The show has received a mixed response from critics, garnering a 60% approval rating on review aggregator website Metacritic.
 Mirror wrote: "The sad truth is Little Britain's mix of Monty Python, Kenny Everett, and Dick Emery has run its course.
 One-joke characters like Lou and Andy and Carol 'computer says no' Beer are being flogged to death.
 Walliams and Lucas have spent so much time deciding which frocks to wear, they've forgotten to write any gags.
 And their desperation to be outrageous is now just shockingly tedious."